-Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activitiat comply with the EU Taxonomy 1 ?

+Yes:

+In fossil gas In nuclear energy

+X No

-1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left-hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.